Kaehler-Einstein Fano threefolds of degree 22

 \section{Introduction}

 Smooth Fano threefolds of Picard rank $1$ have been classified by Iskovskikh in \cite{Iskovskikh1977,Iskovskikh1978}.
 Among them, he found a family missing in the original works by Fano.
 Threefolds in this family have the same cohomology groups as $\mathbb{P}^3$ does.
-But their anticanonical degree is~$22$, so that we will call them threefolds of type~$V_{22}$.
+Their anticanonical degree is~$22$, hence they are called threefolds of type~$V_{22}$.
 In fact, Iskovskikh himself missed one threefold in this family, which was later recovered by Mukai and Umemura in~\cite{MukaiUmemura}.
 This threefold, usually called the Mukai--Umemura threefold, is an equivariant compactification of $\mathrm{SL}_2(\mathbb{C})\slash\mathbf{I}$, where $\mathbf{I}$ denotes the icosahedral group.
 Its automorphism group is isomorphic to the group $\mathrm{PGL}_2(\mathbb{C})$.

 The automorphism groups of threefolds of type $V_{22}$ have been studied by Prokhorov in \cite{Prokhorov}.
-He proved that this group is finite except for a unique threefold such that the connected component of identity of its automorphism group is isomorphic to the additive group $\mathbb{C}^{+}$; and a one-parameter family of threefolds that admit a faithful action of the multiplicative group $\mathbb{C}^\ast$, which includes the Mukai--Umemura threefold as a special member.
+He proved that this group is finite except for a unique threefold for which the connected component of identity of the automorphism group is isomorphic to the additive group $\mathbb{C}^{+}$; and a one-parameter family of threefolds that admit a faithful action of the multiplicative group $\mathbb{C}^\ast$, which includes the Mukai--Umemura threefold as a special member.
 We refer to the latter varieties as threefolds of type $V_{22}^\ast$.

 In \cite{Tian1997}, Tian showed that there are threefolds of type $V_{22}$ with trivial automorphism group that do not admit K\"ahler--Einstein metrics, which disproved a folklore conjecture that all smooth Fano varieties without holomorphic vector fields are K\"ahler--Einstein.
 On the other hand, Donaldson proved